DXXL/ssal/README.md

 # Installation

-Copy the ssal.min.js into your project and link it right after your link to Sweetalert 2, found (here)[https://github.com/limonte/sweetalert2].
+Copy the ssal.min.js into your project and link it right after your link to Sweetalert 2, found at https://github.com/limonte/sweetalert2.

 # Usage